Listen to the Cancer.Net Podcast: Preparing Your Child for Medical Procedures, adapted from this feature.

 During the procedure

-You and your child may want to establish a special plan for procedure days; for instance, determine who will go to the hospital, what you will bring with you, and what special treat you will give your child after the procedure.
+You and your child may want to set up a special plan for procedure days; for instance, determine who will go to the hospital, what you will bring with you, and what special treat you will give your child after the procedure.
 Older children may want to write plans down.
 Having a plan helps children feel more in control of the situation.
 Be sure to discuss your plan with a member of your child's health care team to make sure it will not interfere with the procedure.

 Consider these tips for helping your child to remain as calm as possible during procedures.